irods/irods/docs/manual/installation.md

 ## Changing the zone_key and negotiation_key

-iRODS 4.1+ servers use the `zone_key` to mutually authenticate.
+iRODS 4.1+ servers use the `zone_key` and `negotiation_key` to mutually authenticate.
 These two variables should be changed from their default values in `/etc/irods/server_config.json`:

 ~~~
 "zone_key": "TEMPORARY_zone_key",
 "negotiation_key":   "TEMPORARY_32byte_negotiation_key",
 ~~~

-The `zone_key` can be up to 50 alphanumeric characters long and cannot include a hyphen.
+The `zone_key` can be up to 49 alphanumeric characters long and cannot include a hyphen.
 The 'negotiation_key' must be exactly 32 alphanumeric bytes long.
-These values need to be the same on all servers in the same Zone, or they will not be able to authenticate (see [Server Authentication](#server-authentication) for more information).
+These values need to be the same on all servers in the same Zone, or they will not be able to authenticate (see [Server Authentication](federation.md#server-authentication) for more information).

 The following error will be logged if a negotiation_key is missing: